awsdocs/aws-transfer-user-guide/doc_source/API_S3FileLocation.md

 # S3FileLocation<a name="API_S3FileLocation"></a>

-Specifies the details for the file location for the file being used in the workflow\.
+Specifies the details for the file location for the file that's being used in the workflow\.
 Only applicable if you are using S3 storage\.

 ## Contents<a name="API_S3FileLocation_Contents"></a>